ParaFEM/ParaFEM/trunk/parafem/src/programs/dev/xx14/readme.txt

 For the distributed memory execution (MPI), config file xx14.conf must exist at the time of execution.
-The file name is specified in parafem build/bc3.inc.
-This file is created by the PBS job script, see the template:  template.bc3.pbs.
+The file name (xx14.conf) is specified in parafem build/bc3.inc. xx14.conf is created automatically by the PBS job script, see the template: template.bc3.pbs.